Soil carbon: Organic carbon

+Soil organic carbon and soil function

 Organic carbon is vital to soil capacity to provide edaphic ecosystem services.
 The condition of this capacity is termed soil health, a term that communicates the value of understanding soil as a living system as opposed to an abiotic component.
 Specific carbon related benchmarks used to evaluate soil health include CO_{2} release, humus levels, and microbial metabolic activity.

-Soil organic carbon and cation exchange capacity

 Soil organic carbon concentrations in sandy soils influence soil bulk density which decreases with an increase in SOC.
 Bulk density is important for calculating SOC stocks.
 Soil organic carbon increased the cation exchange capacity (CEC), a measure of soil fertility, in sandy soils.
 SOC was higher in sandy soils with higher pH. found that up to 76% of the variation in CEC was caused by SOC, and up to 95% of variation in CEC was attributed to SOC and pH.
 Soil organic matter and specific surface area has been shown to account for 97% of variation in CEC whereas clay content accounts for 58%.
 Soil organic carbon increased with an increase in silt and clay content.
 The silt and clay size fractions have the ability to protect SOC in soil aggregates.
 When organic matter decomposes, the organic matter binds with silt and clay forming aggregates.
 Soil organic carbon is higher in silt and clay sized fractions than in sand sized fractions, and is generally highest in the clay sized fractions.